aws-samples/aws-stepfunction-complex-orchestrator-app/README.md

 * **AWS Region**: The AWS region you want to deploy your app to.
 * **BatchScriptName**: `batch-notify-step-function.sh` - default script provided already (available under batch-script folder)
 * **VPCID**: Name of an existing VPC which would be used to provide Fargate based compute environment for the AWS Batch Jobs.
 This should have public subnets.
+* **FargateSubnetAccessibility**: Specify whether Private or Public Subnets would be used for deploying Batch Jobs as Fargate Containers (that need internet access for pulling the docker images).
+Valid inputs are `Private` (default, requires NAT to access internet) or `Public` (which would enable Public IP for the Fargate Container).
 * **Subnets**: comma separated list of private or public subnet ids within the above VPC.
 * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
 If set to no, the AWS SAM CLI will automatically deploy application changes.
 * **Allow SAM CLI IAM role creation**: Many AWS SAM templates, including this example, create AWS IAM roles required for the AWS Lambda function(s) included to access AWS services.
 By default, these are scoped down to minimum required permissions.
 To deploy an AWS CloudFormation stack which creates or modifies IAM roles, the `CAPABILITY_IAM` value for `capabilities` must be provided.
 If permission isn't provided through this prompt, to deploy this example you must explicitly pass `--capabilities CAPABILITY_IAM` to the `sam deploy` command.